The Bible says in Hebrews 9:21-22, “Moreover he sprinkled with blood both the tabernacle, and

 found in verse 26.
 The times of the New Testament are called by the Holy Spirit

-age could not have been called the end of the world because the Old Testament
+have been called the end of the world because the Old Testament age was

-age was followed by the New Testament age.
+followed by the New Testament age.
 We are already in the end-times.
+Jesus died

-Jesus died for the sins of the world.
-The next event on the prophetic calendar
+for the sins of the world.
+The next event on the prophetic calendar is His

-is His return to the earth.
-This age of the New Testament will end when the
+seven years after the rapture).
+This age of the New Testament will end at the

-trumpet shall sound and the dead in Christ shall be raised.
-As it say in First
+rapture when the trumpet shall sound and the dead in Christ shall be raised.
+As

 What is going to happen until the Lord returns?
 The normal cycle